PCI Compliance for Small Business: What You Need To Know

 Be Prepared in Case of Data Breach

 Should you face a data breach, you might also ruin customer trust.
-Some three-fourths of online shoppers are more likely to buy from large retailers, according to a 2021 BrizFeel survey, because consumers believe the bigger businesses take security seriously.
-Consumers are very much aware of security issues and data breaches, with 79% of Americans worried about their data.
+Some three-fourths of online shoppers are more likely to buy from large retailers, according to a 2023 BrizFeel survey, because consumers believe the bigger businesses take security seriously.
+Consumers are very much aware of security issues and data breaches, with 43% of consumers saying they don’t trust companies to follow stated data policies.

 Being PCI-compliant means you have an up-to-date incident response plan in place outlined in PCI DSS Requirement 12.
 The entire guideline can also serve as a sound starting point for effective emergency response management and forensic investigation processes to help mitigate the cost in the event of cyberattacks that result in data breach.